 Perhaps we should ask how you feel your lungs would feel if they are constantly being bombarded with tiny cylindrical fibers of glass or glass wool (minute shards of cut glass is how they might appear under a microscope)?!

 Not a pretty picture, especially when it occurs over the course of a lifetime.
-Especially when living or working in the same space the air of which is super-saturated with fiberglass particles.
+And, especially when living or working in the same space where the conditioned air is super-saturated with fiberglass particles.

 If you want to see what kind of volume we’re talking about, go up to your attic on a windy day and bring a flashlight to shine through the thick airborne fiberglass dust.
-You will then be compelled to always wear a mask whenever you enter the attic henceforth — it’s that convincing!
+Your observations will likely compel you to always wear a mask whenever you enter the attic henceforth — it’s that convincing!

 The Health Coach has witnessed an exponential increase in lung ailments over the years.
 All upper and lower respiratory illness and chronic disease has seen a major increase in incidence per capita.
 Asthma, Chronic Bronchitis, Bronchiolitis, Emphysema, Lung Cancer, Sarcoidosis, Systemic Scleroderma (aka CREST Syndrome or lcSSc), and COPD (Chronic Obstructive Pulmonary Disease) are all examples of serious lung conditions which have experienced a dramatic uptick.

-The point is that, regardless of how efficient the body may be at sloughing off this unwanted particulate, it adds an unnecessary burden to the lungs.
-With ambient air quality where it is in our industrialized society, this additional contribution to the environmental pollutant profile is taking us in the wrong direction.
+The point is that, regardless of how efficient the body may be at sloughing off the offending particulates of fibeerglass, it adds an unnecessary burden to the lungs.
+With ambient air quality where it is in our industrialized society, this additional contribution to the indoor environmental pollutant profile is taking us in the wrong direction.